kenhub/giraffe/README.md

                                                                    // see below and in dashboards.js for more advanced options
         "renderer": "bar",
         "description": "Logins to the website",
-      },
+        "null_as": 0  // null values are normally ignored, but you can convert null to a specific value (usually zero) },
     ]
   },